 3. You laugh

-Improv can be serious but on the whole improv drop in classes tend to end in tears-streaming-down-the-face-stomach-holding-laughter.
+Improv can be serious but on the whole improvisation drop in workshops tend to end in tears-streaming-down-the-face-stomach-holding-laughter.
 Laughter comes from the unexpected and when everything is made up that happens a lot.
 Laughter is good for your health and Robert Provine, a professor of psychology and neuroscience at the University of Maryland says that ‘When we laugh, we’re often communicating playful intent.
-So laughter has a bonding function within individuals in a group’ which is great news for a bunch of strangers who show up at an improv workshop.
+So laughter has a bonding function within individuals in a group’ which is great news for a bunch of strangers who show up at an improvisation workshop.

 4. You get better at Improv